dankamongmen/libnetstack/README.md

 # libnetstack
-Small C library for networking stack query / events
+A small C library for tracking and querying the local networking stack

 by Nick Black <dankamongmen@gmail.com>